Bodacious/blogit/README.md

 Blogit lets you add a blog to your Ruby on Rails application in just a few seconds.

+_NOTE: Blogit is currently dormant.
+I'm interested in spending some time to release version 2.0 for modern Rails environments, but development is going slowly due to very limiting time constraints._.
+If you're interested in helping to update for version 2.0, please get in touch.

 ## Installation

 Add these to your Gemfile